"

 Lack of trust: if team members do not trust each other, they are unlikely to feel safe enough to speak honestly, take risks, or ask for help.
 A lack of trust means a low level of comfort that makes it difficult to communicate, commit, and perform effectively as a team

 Fear of conflict: avoiding conflict can lead to an artificial “peace” at the expense of progress and innovation, or it can lead to unaddressed dysfunction that undermines the team.
-Shifting mindset to see conflict as a normal part of teamwork can be very productive if managed effectively.
+Shift the mindset to see conflict as a normal part of teamwork that, if managed constructively, can enhance productivity.

-Lack of commitment: having insufficient control or ownership of team processes and decisions can lead to a lack of commitment, where team members do not complete their assigned work, do not follow through on decisions or tasks, do not meet deadlines, and let their teammates down, ultimately affecting the success of the whole project.
+Lack of commitment: having insufficient control or ownership of team processes and decisions can lead to a lack of commitment, where team members fail to complete their assigned work or meet deadlines, do not follow through on decisions or tasks, and let their teammates down, ultimately affecting the success of the whole project.

-Avoidance of accountability: if team members do not feel accountable to all other members of their team (rather than just the “boss”), they are less likely to care about not letting each other down.
+Avoidance of accountability: if team members do not feel accountable to all other members of their team, they are less likely to care about not letting each other down.

-Lencioni designed a “pyramid” showing how each “dysfunction” is connected and builds upon previous ones.
+Lencioni designed a “pyramid” showing how each “dysfunction” connects to and builds upon previous ones.
 Figure 4.1.4 illustrates how to proactively address each of these issues, first and most importantly by establishing trust among all team members.
-Establishing trust is a crucial foundational step to being able to manage conflict effectively, achieve commitment, create accountability and focus on team results.
+Establishing trust, as the crucial foundational step, allows the team to move up the pyramid and manage conflict effectively, achieve commitment, create accountability and focus on team results.

 DISC Model

-DISC theory, developed in 1928 by Dr. William Moulton Marston (who also, as it happens, created the Wonder Woman comic series!), has evolved into a useful model for conflict management as it predicts behaviours based on four key personality traits he originally described as Dominance, Inducement, Submission, and Compliance.[6]
-The names of these four traits have been variously revised over the decades, so you might find different terms used in different contexts.
-The four general traits are now often described as (1) Dominance, (2) Influence/Inspiring (3) Steadiness/Supportive, and (4) Compliance/Conscientiousness (see Figure 4.1.5).
+DISC theory, developed in 1928 by Dr. William Moulton Marston (who also, as it happens, created the Wonder Woman comic series!), has evolved into a useful model for conflict management that predicts behaviours based on four key personality traits.[6]
+The names of these four traits have been variously revised over the decades, so you might find different terms used in different contexts, but they are often described as Dominance, Inspiring, Supporting, and Conscientious.

 Industries often use DISC assessments in professional contexts.
 Having some insight into your teammates’ personality traits can help when trying to resolve conflicts.
 General characteristics of each trait are as follows:

-Characteristics: direct, decisive, ego-driven, problem-solver, and risk-taker; likes new challenges and freedom from routine; driven to overcome obstacles
+Dominance: direct, decisive, ego-driven, problem-solver, and risk-taker; likes new challenges and freedom from routine; driven to overcome obstacles.

 Strengths: great organizer and time manager; challenges the status quo; innovative